Articles by David Palm copyright © 2014-18

 Category Archives: Credibility

-You can tell when you’ve got a great argument against strict Geocentrism when you see the geocentrists obfuscate, misdirect, do anything rather than actually address that argument.
+You can tell that you’ve got a great argument against strict Geocentrism when you see the geocentrists obfuscate, misdirect, do anything rather than actually address that argument.
 In “Top Geocentrist Fails Pioneer Challenge” we saw that Robert Sungenis engaged in … Continue reading